kjolley/BIGSdb_documentation/dbase_setup.rst

 * read_access

-  * Describes who can view data: either 'public' for everybody, 'authenticated_users' for anybody who has been able to log in, or 'acl' (access control list) for fine-grained access control to individual isolate records.
+  * Describes who can view data: either 'public' for everybody or 'authenticated_users' for anybody who has been able to log in.
     Default 'public'.

 * script_path_includes